 Now It’s Your Turn

 I’m hoping you’re inspired by my example.
-But my story won’t have a lasting impact unless you take the next step.
 Write your own inner voice dialogue to sort out conflicts and access wisdom from your Authentic Self.

 1. Schedule time for your Inner Voice Dialogue every morning or night.
 Keep the date with yourself.
 You deserve this time.
 Get quiet.
 Breathe.
 Play relaxing music.